6andrey/learn-salesforce/learning/certifications/salesforce-integration-architect/salesforce-integration-architect-notes.md

 - **Generate a Certificate Signed by a Certificate Authority**
 `Setup -> Certificate and Key Management -> Create CA-Signed Certificate`
 Send the certificate request to certificate authority.
 After it's signed, upload the certificate...
 - **Set Up a Mutual Authentication Certificate** - to prevent security from being compromised by simple impersonation, you can require clients and servers to prove their identity to each other with a mutual authentication certificate.
-`Certificate and Key Management -> Upload Mutual Authentication Certificate`
+`Certificate and Key Management -> Upload Mutual Authentication Certificate`, Enable the `Enforce SSL/TLS Mutual Authentication` user permission for an `API Only` user.
+This “API Only” user configures the API client to connect on port `8443` to present the signed client certificate.
+A `certificate chain` is a hierarchical order of certificates where one certificate issues and signs another certificate lower in the hierarchy.
+Upload a certificate chain as a single PEM-encoded CA-signed certificate representing the concatenated chain of certificates.
+The uploaded certificate chain must include the intermediate certificates in the order: server or client certificate -> its signing certificate
 - **Manage Master Encryption Keys** - Encrypted custom fields, such as Social Security Number or Credit Card Number, are encrypted with a master encryption key.
 This key is automatically assigned when you select fields to encrypt.
 You manage your own master key according to your organization’s security and regulatory needs.

 ### [Configure Remote Site Settings](https://help.salesforce.com/s/articleView?id=sf.configuring_remoteproxy.htm&type=5)